 Just like you have a credit score based on your financial credibility, your business has a Reputation Score.
 This reputation score is a measure of how well customers trust your brand online on a scale, which is primarily based on your online listings and reviews.

-What are ways I can improve my reputation score?
+What are some ways I can improve my reputation score?

 - Along with organizing your listings, you also need to be aware of all reviews online so that you know what people are saying about your business so you can increase your reputation score.